bhavika1290/caseStudySol/README.md

 ## **C2.
 AI-Driven Insights Agent**

 * We have integrated a chatbot in the header section to serve as the AI Insights Agent.
-* The system provides the last 5 days of data to the LLM, which predicts anomalies or significant changes in asset performance.
+* The system provides the last 5 days of data to the LLM, which predicts anomalies or significant changes in asset performance and also tells the reason for the change happended.
-* Example: If ID X drops 15% in performance over the last 3 days, the agent highlights this in an insight panel.
+* Example: If ID X drops 15% in performance over the last 3 days, the agent highlights this in an insight panel and tells the reason for it.
-* This approach demonstrates how an AI assistant can be woven into a standard dashboard UI without requiring a massive back-end analysis system.
+* This approach demonstrates how an AI assistant can be woven into a standard dashboard UI by calling the backend.